arukh8923-dotcom/web3-radio/docs/en/VIBES_WHITEPAPER.md

 ### 1.1 Vision

 $VIBES creates a social economy where engagement is rewarded and communities can interact in fun and meaningful ways.
-Inspired by 420 culture, $VIBES brings elements of community, chill vibes, and social bonding to Web3 Radio.
+Inspired by music culture and the universal language of beats, $VIBES brings elements of community, shared experiences, and social bonding to Web3 Radio.

 ### 1.2 Why $VIBES?